 Nonresident employees working in Ohio must present employers with a completed Form IT-4-NR (Employee’s Statement of Residency in a Reciprocity State) to claim exemption from withholding.

-The state of Ohio doesn't require employers to collect PSL taxes, nor does the state have a program providing paid sick leave to employees.
+The state of Ohio doesn't require employers to collect PSL taxes, nor does the state have a program providing such leave to employees.

 Local Taxes